 This process occurs naturally as dead skin cells slowly fall off.
-When you're younger, your skin will naturally renew itself about every 25 days, but when you reach the age of 30, the process begins to slow down which can result in more pigmentation as well as a duller complexion.
+When you're younger, your skin will naturally renew itself about every 25 days, but when you reach the age of 30, the process begins to slow down, resulting in more pigmentation and a duller complexion.

-When you exfoliate, you are accelerating this process, constantly removing the skin that is dead, and preventing it from sitting on top of the fresh skin underneath.
+When you exfoliate, you accelerate this process, constantly removing the dead skin and preventing it from sitting on top of the fresh coat underneath.

 It is indispensable to exfoliate at least once or twice a week, this will make it easier for beauty products to be absorbed, helps minimize the size of the pores, and lowers the appearance of fine lines.

 There are two main different types of at-home exfoliations: physical and chemical.
 Which one you use depends on your skin needs, what it can tolerate and your personal preference.

 - If you like facial brushes, make sure you find a good quality brush with soft silicone bristles, which are non-porous, as opposed to nylon bristles.
 If you have sensitive skin or rosacea, you might prefer to stay away from facial brushes as they can lead to irritation.
 Also, it is essential to deep clean your brush every week and to change it every three months to avoid bacteria buildup.

 - Scrubs: most scrubs in the market use microbeads, sugar or crystals to exfoliate your skin.
 We don’t recommend any of these options as they can cause micro tears in the skin that lead to irritation and redness.
 The particle shape and size is very important, it should be finely milled and rounded (or at least it shouldn’t feel irregularly shaped).